Signs of ADHD Burnout in New Mothers

 • Chronic fatigue

-Laura feared she had a chronic illness until she learned her symptoms aligned with stress and burnout.
+Laura feared she had a chronic illness until she learned her symptoms aligned with stress and nervous system collapse.

-ADHD Friendly Strategies for Burnout and Daily Overwhelm
+ADHD Friendly Strategies for nervous system collapse and Daily Overwhelm

 These strategies are gentle, realistic, and intentionally low-pressure.